pik-copan/pycopancore/docs/framework_documentation/entity_types/society.rst

 or an economically very closely integrated world region such as the EU), having a well-defined *territory* (represented by a set of :doc:`cells<cell>`) and encompassing all the social-metabolic and cultural processes occurring within that territory.
-Societies are not meant to represent a single social group or stratum, for which we provide a different entity-type (:doc:`"groups"<group>`).
+Societies are *not* meant to represent a single social group or stratum, for which we provide a different entity-type (:doc:`"groups"<group>`).

-The societies in a model are either all disjoint (e.g., representing twelve world regions, or 200 countries), or they will form a nested hierarchy with no nontrivial overlaps (e.g., representing a three-level hierarchy of world regions, countries, and urban areas).
+The societies in a model are either all disjoint (e.g., representing twelve world regions, or 200 countries), or they will form a nested hierarchy with no nontrivial overlaps (e.g., representing a three-level hierarchy of world regions, countries, and urban areas), This is important for model components that assume a hierarchical organization of political decision-making and economic and social metabolic accounting.

 As the attributes of societies will often correspond to data assembled by official statistics, we encourage to use a partition of the world into individual societies that is compatible to